-Julianne Hough Calls Nina Dobrev Her ‘Soul Sister’ In Gorgeous Vanity Fair Oscars Post
+Julianne Hough Calls Nina Dobrev Her ‘Soul Sister’ In Gorgeous Vanity Fair Oscars Party Post

 Over the course of their friendship, Julianna Hough and Nina Dobrev have been nearly inseparable, going to parties together and even traveling the world together.
 So it comes as no shock that the two joined forces yet again this week and attended the Vanity Fair Oscars party with one another.
 Hough took to her Instagram account to share a photo of her and her BFF posing together outside the shindig.

 In the image, both ladies look like they’re dressed to impress with Julianne in a see-through sequined top and a high-waisted and flowy orange skirt.
-She wears her blonde locks slicked back and accessorized the look with a pair of black earrings and a matching black clutch.
+She wore her blonde locks slicked back and accessorized the look with a pair of black earrings and a matching black clutch.

 Dobrev looks equally as gorgeous as her counterpart in a form-fitting white gown.
 Parts of the top of the actress’ gown are sheer and it features some puffy material just below the midriff.
 The bottom of the gown is tight on the thighs but it flows out toward the bottom.

-So far, the image has earned Hough a ton of attention with over 19,000 likes in addition to 80 plus comments.
+So far, the image has earned Hough a ton of attention with over 19,000 likes in addition to 80-plus comments.
 Some fans commented on the post to let the two ladies know how amazing they look while countless others couldn’t help but comment on their sweet friendship.

 “You both look amazing!
 Love these both,” one follower wrote.